 Before you get started painting rocks you’re probably wondering if you need to do something to your rocks first to prep them.
 I’ve read lots of different techniques for prepping rocks but I’ve found that you really don’t need to do anything.
 For the thousands of rocks that I’ve painted I simply wash the rocks outside with a house and let them dry and I’ve never had any problems with decorating them using the supplies I prefer.
 It’s possible you may need to prep them differently if you are using different supplies.
 But isn’t it easier to keep it simple if you can!

-I’m excited to announce that you can now order my latest book, The Rock Art Handbook on Amazon.
+Looking for more rock art inspiration?
+Check out my new book, The Rock Art Handbook!
 It has over 30 different rock art tutorials featuring dot painting, marbling, embellishments, decoupaging and much more.
-In the book I go in-depth on different art supplies that you can use on rocks and provide a ton of tutorials to get your creativity flowing
+In the book I go in-depth on different art supplies that you can use on rocks and provide a ton of tutorials to get your creativity flowing.

 Are you ready to start painting rocks?
 Make sure you check out all of my other rocks posts for more ideas.
 Also I’d love to see what you’re creating.
 Come find my on Facebook or Instagram and share your beautiful creations.